Few would argue that media and advertising affect human perception.

 "By taking measurements as things are viewed, we can see a person's processes related to that particular message," Alhabash said.
 "For instance, did they pay attention?
 Did the message activate pleasant emotions?
 The notion is to see how these processes are linked to consumption behaviors later on."

-Currently, MAP Lab Co-Directors Patricia Huddleston, Anastasia Knonova and Ashley Sanders-Jackson and more than two dozen graduate and undergraduate students are conducting multidisciplinary research through the MAP Lab in areas that include health communication, advertising, marketing, social media, retailing and media multitasking.
+Currently, MAP Lab Co-Directors Patricia Huddleston, Anastasia Kononova and Ashley Sanders-Jackso and more than two dozen graduate and undergraduate students are conducting multidisciplinary research through the MAP Lab in areas that include health communication, advertising, marketing, social media, retailing and media multitasking.
 The MAP Lab is funded by the Department of Advertising + Public Relations.